Math Manipulatives: Why Use Them?

 Using Beads to Teach Classification

-Candy as Manipulatives: Hearts
+Various Candy as Manipulatives

 Are you excited about math manipulatives?

-They are SO good for your homeschool!
+I hope so because they are SO good for your homeschool!
 Learn more about living math and how to incorporate it successfully in your homeschool with my easy-to-read and easy-to-implement how-to book for parents – Loving Living Math.

 More Living Math Resources